Calamity-Jaymi/jaymileigh/README.md

 # jaymileigh
-Personlized Website to show some of the CSS?HTML skills I have developed.
+Personlized Website to show some of the CSS & HTML skills I have developed.